Ada-C19/task-list-api/ada-project-docs/wave_04.md

 #### Tips

 - We could put in the token as a query param.
-However, the Slack API documentation states that it prefers API keys to be sent in the "Authorization" request header.
+However, the Slack API documentation states that it prefers API keys to be sent in the "goalization" request header.

 ### Modify `/tasks/<task_id>/mark_complete` to Call the Slack API